top of page

 Scott Hammer

-Yr 5-6 / Syndicate Leader
+Yr 5-6 / Team Leader

 Since starting my career in teaching, I have been involved with Hampton Hill School.
 As a teacher, I really enjoy helping students grow as they understand what they are learning.